BIOSS Research Area A: Intracellular Signalling Pathways

 - Dynamics of the Mitochondrial Proteome and Integration into Signalling Networks (Prof. Bettina Warscheid)

-Dr. Asifa Akhtar, Prof. Klaus Aktories, Prof. Susana Andrade, Prof. Ralf Baumeister, Dr. Thomas Becker, Prof. Christoph Borner, Dr. Tilman Brummer, Dr. Jörn Dengjel, Dr. Frank Edlich, Prof. Oliver Einsle, Prof. Rudolf Grosschedl, Prof. Georg Häcker, Prof. Lutz Hein, Prof. Tobias Huber, Prof. Hassan Jumaa, PD Dr. Akos Kulik, Prof. Chris Meisinger, Dr. Gerhard Mittler, Dr. Peter Nielsen, Prof. Klaus Pfanner, Prof. Stefan Rensing, Prof. Ralf Reski, Prof. Michael Reth, Jun.
-Prof. Winfried Römer, Prof. Alexander Rohrbach, Prof. Sabine Rospert, Prof. Wolfgang Schamel, Prof. Roland Schüle, Dr. Uwe Schulte, Dr. Jochen Schwenk, Dr. Max Ulbrich, Prof. Gerd Walz, Prof. Bettina Warscheid, Prof. Wilfried Weber, PD Dr. Nils Wiedemann
+Dr. Asifa Akhtar, Prof. Klaus Aktories, Prof. Susana Andrade, Prof. Ralf Baumeister, Dr. Thomas Becker, Prof. Christoph Borner, Prof. Tilman Brummer, Dr. Frank Edlich, Prof. Oliver Einsle, Prof. Ian Frew, Prof. Georg Häcker, Prof. Lutz Hein, Prof. Tobias Huber, Prof. Hassan Jumaa, PD Dr. Akos Kulik, Prof. Chris Meisinger, Dr. Gerhard Mittler, Dr. Peter Nielsen, Prof. Klaus Pfanner, Prof. Stefan Rensing, Prof. Ralf Reski, Prof. Michael Reth, Prof. Winfried Römer, Prof. Alexander Rohrbach, Prof. Sabine Rospert, Prof. Wolfgang Schamel, Prof. Roland Schüle, Dr. Uwe Schulte, Dr. Jochen Schwenk, Dr. Max Ulbrich, Prof. Gerd Walz, Prof. Bettina Warscheid, Prof. Wilfried Weber, PD Dr. Nils Wiedemann